 The secret to every good recipe is having the right ingredients, in just the right portions and mixed at the right time.

 The truth is, recipes exist for a reason.
 They're created by seasoned culinarians to help those just starting out.
-Because they know how hard it is to "get it right."
-They understand that it takes time and practice to perfect the art of creating delectable meals.
+Professional chefs know first hand just how hard it is to "get a masterpiece right."
+They understand that it takes time and practice to perfect the art of creating a delicious dish.

 Writing is no different.
-Those who've spent their lives perfecting the art remember all too well how difficult it is in the beginning.
-Which is why I created the Admore Method.
+Those who've spent their lives perfecting the art remember all too well how difficult it was in the beginning.
+This is why I created the Admore Method.